-See Note 3 above regarding the issuance of the common stock in connection with the Sky Ranch acquisition.
+Sale of common stock and issuance of common stock upon conversion of Convertible Note.
+See Note 3 above regarding the issuance of the common stock and the issuance of stock upon conversion of the Convertible Note, both done in connection with the Sky Ranch acquisition.

+Equity Compensation Plan.
 The Company maintains the 2004 Incentive Plan (the "Equity Plan"), which was approved by stockholders in April 2004.
-Executives, eligible employees, consultants and non-employee directors are eligible to receive options and stock grants pursuant to the Equity Plan.
-Pursuant to the Equity Plan, options to purchase shares of stock and restricted stock awards can be granted with exercise prices, vesting conditions and other performance criteria determined by the Compensation Committee of the Board.
+Executives, eligible employees and non-employee directors are eligible to receive options and restricted stock grants pursuant to the Equity Plan.
+Pursuant to the Equity Plan, options to purchase shares of stock and restricted stock awards can be granted with exercise prices and vesting periods determined by the Compensation Committee of the Board.
 The Company initially reserved 1.6 million shares of common stock for issuance under the Equity Plan.
-As of November 30, 2010, the Company has approximately 1,303,300 common shares that can be granted to eligible participants pursuant to the Equity Plan.
+As of February 28, 2011, the Company has 1,285,811 common shares that can be granted to eligible participants pursuant to the Equity Plan.